 As the years progressed we realised that there was a definite need for a lift within the building and general consideration was being made as to how this could be incorporated within the existing building and approved extension.
 In July 2004 this vision of the extension was fully realised and we now have an excellent building with great facilities for all the groups using the building.

-Now welcoming a regular congregation of over one hundred, Thatcham Baptist Church continues to grow as the town of Thatcham does around it.
+In 2017, we celebrated our 30th anniversary and are now welcoming a regular congregation of over one hundred, Thatcham Baptist Church continues to grow as the town of Thatcham does around it.